DanEdens/DansHammerSpoon/README.md

 Several improvements have been made to the codebase:

+1. **Enhanced HyperLogger with $EDITOR Integration** - Improved clickable log links to work with any editor
+   - Now uses the $EDITOR environment variable to determine which editor to use
+   - Supports common editors including Vim, Emacs, VS Code, Cursor, Nano, and Sublime Text
+   - Automatically resolves editor paths using `which` command
+   - Different syntax for different editors (line number formatting)
+   - Provides robust error handling for file not found or editor launch failures
+   - Makes debugging significantly easier with direct navigation to log source locations

-1. **Automatic Spoon Initialization** - Enhanced the Spoon loading system to automatically start Spoons
+2. **Automatic Spoon Initialization** - Enhanced the Spoon loading system to automatically start Spoons
    - Automatically detects and calls the `start()` method for each loaded Spoon
    - Eliminates the need for manually starting individual Spoons in configuration
    - Provides visual feedback with alerts when Spoons are successfully started
    - Makes adding new Spoons to the configuration simpler and more consistent

-2. **Window Position Toggling by Title** - Added WindowToggler module for toggling window positions by title
+3. **Window Position Toggling by Title** - Added WindowToggler module for toggling window positions by title
    - Remembers window positions by window title rather than just window ID
    - Allows toggling between custom positions and the nearlyFull layout
    - Works across application restarts as long as window titles remain the same
    - Provides hotkeys for toggling (hammer+w), listing saved positions (hyper+w), and clearing positions (hammer+q)
    - See [WindowToggler_README.md](docs/WindowToggler_README.md) for details

-3. **Dynamic Hotkey Management** - Added smart dynamic hotkey display system
+4. **Dynamic Hotkey Management** - Added smart dynamic hotkey display system
    - Automatically tracks and categorizes all hotkey bindings
    - Excludes temporary/placeholder functions from the hotkey list
    - Groups hotkeys into logical categories for easier reference